 On Way to Groom's House After Wedding, Bride 'Abducted' by Lover in Udaipur

-It is yet not clear whether the bride eloped with the accused or was forcibly taken, but her family claimed in the police complaint that she was abducted.
+It is yet not clear whether the bride eloped with the accused or was forcibly taken as she had tried to flee with the abductor, who lives near the parental house of the groom.

 Loading...